Taliban suicide bomber kills at least 10 in Kabul, 42 wounded

 The Taliban claimed responsibility for the attack even as the insurgents and U.S. officials have been negotiating a deal on a U.S. troop withdrawal in exchange for Taliban security guarantees.

-“At least 10 civilians have been killed and 42 injured were taken to hospitals,” said Nasrat Rahimi, a spokesman for the interior ministry in Kabul.
+“At least 10 civilians have been killed and 42 injured were taken to hospitals,” said Nasrat Rahimi, a spokesman for the interior ministry.

 Video footage and photographs posted on social media showed several cars and small shops torn apart by the blast at a checkpoint on a road near the NATO office and U.S. embassy.
 Police cordoned off the area.

-Witnesses said the suicide bomber blew himself up as hundreds of people were standing or crossing the road.
+Witnesses said the suicide bomber blew himself up as many people were standing nearby or crossing the road.

-Besmellah Ahmadi said he suffered minor wounds in the blast and sought shelter in a shop.
+Besmellah Ahmadi said he suffered minor wounds and sought shelter in a shop.

 “My car windows were shattered.
-People rushed to get me out of the car,” he told Reuters.
+People rushed to get me out,” he told Reuters.

+There has been no let-up in violence in Afghanistan even though both the Taliban and U.S. officials have reported progress in negotiations aimed at securing a deal on ending their war.

 On Monday, a Taliban suicide truck bomber attacked a compound used by international organizations in Kabul, killing at least 16 people and wounding more than 100.